NVIDIA/DIGITS/docs/WebInstall.md

 #### Unpack the archive

-    % tar xvf digits-1.0.tgz
+    % tar xvf digits-1.1.tar.gz

-#### Run the one time script to install requirements.
-Don't run this script again.
+#### Run the install one time script to install requirements.
+You only need to run this once.

-    % cd digits-1.0
+    % cd digits-1.1
-    % ./one_time.sh
+    % ./install.sh

 #### Start DIGITS